Don’t be defrauded by a seller who’s tampered with a car’s mileage. Here’s how to spot the tell-tale signs.

 What to do if your car has been clocked

 Surprisingly, clocking isn’t actually illegal.
-However, sellers are legally obliged to tell the buyer that the car they’re selling had its mileage altered.
+However, sellers are legally obliged to tell the buyer that the car they’re selling has had its mileage altered.

 If you suspect a car’s mileage is false before you buy it, you should inform your local Trading Standards office.
 And, of course, you shouldn’t buy it.